UniqueNetwork/unique_docs/docs/sdk/methods.md

 #### Overview

-This method destroys a concrete instance of NFT or amount of Fungible token.
+This method destroys a concrete instance of NFT

 If the **from** parameter is specified, then the token is destroyed on behalf of **the owner of the item**.